-In 2017, as in every year since inception of the De Beers BPPs in 2005, LKI will complete selfassessments covering all business, social and environmental practices at its New York headquarters and at all company entities throughout our global organization.
+In the spring of 2019, as in every year since inception of the De Beers BPPs in 2005, LKI will complete self-assessment workbooks covering all business, social and environmental practices at its New York headquarters and at all company entities throughout our global organization.
 The scope of the self-assessment incorporates the aligned DeBeers Diamond Assurance Program and Responsible Jewellery Council best practice standards.
 These systems measure compliance with all Ten Principles of the Global Compact, including human and labor rights, environmental practice, and ant-corruption policies, among others.
-The selfassessment workbooks are submitted to the independent, third-party auditor, SGS, which conducts group assessments in the second half of each calendar year.
+The self-assessment workbooks are submitted to the independent, third-party auditor, SGS, which conducts group assessments in the second half of each calendar year.